AcroCharge/on-boarding/README.md

-# Welcome aboard to AcroCharge!
+# Welcome aboard to Justt!

 Here you can find all you need to know in order for a more comfortable onboard process (tech-wise)